RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 ### Programming Languages Theory

 - I ran type inference, and learned that your type is me :)
+- Did you know, the IU calculus tells that the combinators "U" and "I" are all we need to be (Turing) complete?
+- I'm a monad, and all I want is to bind you to me
 - Are you a BDSM monad?
 Because I want to bind and use you
 - Think about me as a list constructor: all I need is head and tail

 ### Machine Learning

 - I want to be your test loss, so I can stay up all night going down on you ;)

 ### Randomized Algorithms

 ### Copilot Generated

+- "I'm a lambda calculus, and I'm not afraid to use it"
+- "I'm not a Gaussian, but I'm pretty sure I can make you happy"
+- "I'm a Bayesian.
+I believe in you."
+- I'm a Bayesian, and I want to model you
+- "I'm a Bayesian, and I'm here to tell you that you're the most likely to be my next girlfriend"
+- "I'm a copilot generated pickup line, and I'm here to help you find love.
+I'm not sure if you're the right match for me, but I'm sure you'll find someone who is.
+Good luck!"
-- I'm not a photographer, but I can picture us together.
+- "I'm not a photographer, but I can picture us together."
-- I want to be your gradient descent algorithm, so I can descend on you
+- "I want to be your gradient descent algorithm, so I can descend on you"
-- I want to be your randomized algorithm, so I can run in polynomial time with high probability
+- "I want to be your randomized algorithm, so I can run in polynomial time with high probability"

 ## Start Ups